algoafrofutures/algoafrofutures.github.io/content/_index.md

 This opportunity is open for West Midlands-based artists only.
 A participation fee will be offered and travel expenses within the West Midlands will be covered.

+## Applicant profile

+We are looking for applications from early career artists developing work within performing arts practices (music, choreography, live/performance art, etc), and prior experience in coding is not required - only a curiosity to learn!
+Live coding is surprisingly accessible, and as an algorithmic artform has more in common with weaving, cooking and knitting than software engineering.
+We are interested in supporting people in taking it in new directions.

 ## Key information

 (Afro|Algo) Futures will take place between April - June at Vivid Projects.
-Dates to be confirmed in response to lockdown restrictions.
+Dates will be confirmed in response to lockdown restrictions and participant availability.

-The open call is open from 00:00 ... to 23:59 ... (times are in GMT).
+The call is open now until 23:59 on 28th February GMT.
 Applications submitted after this date will not be considered.

 Four successful applicants will be chosen to take part.

-Each participant will be given a fee of £200 per workshop (plus expenses).
+Each participant will be given a fee of £200 per workshop, plus reasonable travel expenses.

 ## Apply

 To apply please fill out the [application form here](/apply).

-## Applicant information

-We are looking for applications from early career artists developing work within performing arts practices (music, choreography, live/performance art, etc), and prior experience in coding is not required - only a curiosity to learn!
-Live coding is surprisingly accessible, and as an algorithmic artform has more in common with weaving, cooking and knitting than software engineering.
-We are interested in supporting people in taking it in new directions.